 Dr. Wein is an allergy doctor, trained at Johns Hopkins Hospital during his allergy fellowship.
 He also completed his medical residency at Vanderbilt University and earned a Bachelor of Science degree in Biology with honors and graduated Magna Cum Laude from Ivy League Brown University.
 He is board-certified by the American Board of Allergy in both pediatric and adult allergy - a very rare award.

 Dr. Michael Wein is a proud member and past President of the Florida Allergy and Immunology Society, a diplomat of the American Board of Internal Medicine, and has received honors for his work treating patients struggling with allergy.

-He has enjoyed serving as president of the Indian River County Medical Society, Chief of Allergy at Indian River Medical Center, president of the State of Florida Allergy and Asthma Society, and as a consultant for Prescriber's Letter, Dynamed, and Boston-based Wellness Workdays.
-He is now an alelrgy doctor in Vero Beach and also serves as allergist in Port Saint Lucie and on staff at Cleveland Clinic.
+He has enjoyed serving as president of the Indian River County Medical Society, Chief of Allergy at Indian River Medical Center starting in 1995, president of the State of Florida Allergy and Asthma Society, and as a consultant for Prescriber's Letter, Dynamed, and Boston-based Wellness Workdays.
+He is now an allergy doctor in Vero Beach and also serves as allergist in Port Saint Lucie.

 Published articles on the human immune system